Hidden Blade: Plot

-Mr. Ye's lover Ms. Fang (Zhang Jingyi), a dancer and member of the Chinese Communist Party lover, helps assassinate Minister Tang and breaks off her relationship with Mr. Ye, who angrily takes it out on random Japanese soldiers.
-He later finds out that Captain Wang raped and killed her due to her political affiliation, and Captain Wang mysteriously disappears soon after.
+Mr. Ye's lover Ms. Fang (Zhang Jingyi), a dancer and member of the Chinese Communist Party, helps assassinate Minister Tang and breaks off her relationship with Mr. Ye, who angrily takes it out on random Japanese soldiers.
+He later finds out that Captain Wang raped and killed her due to her political affiliation and Captain Wang mysteriously disappears soon after.
 Officer Watanabe becomes more suspicious of Director He after discovering he was cousins with Minister Tang and decides to use Mr. Ye as his double agent.
 The attack on Pearl Harbor is announced and the Wang Jingwei regime declares war on Great Britain and the United States, causing Shanghai to be completely occupied by the Japanese military.
 Mr. Ye becomes closer to Watanabe, who now wants to further his political ambitions with the former's help.

-Mr. Zheng fears the worst for himself and attempts to run away with Ms. Chen before discovering she was married the whole time.
+Mr. Zhang fears the worst for himself and attempts to run away with Ms. Chen before discovering she was married the whole time.
 Only working for the Chinese Communist Party for money and possible peace, he decides to turn himself into Shanghai's Political Security Department.
-Mr. Zheng unknowingly reports the Chinese Communist Party's activities to Director He, who kills him, and visits his wife to check on her.
+Mr. Zhang unknowingly reports the Chinese Communist Party's activities to Director He, who kills him, and visits his wife to check on her.
 Officer Watanabe orders Mr. Ye to take down Director He, and a bloody fight between the two ensues at Ms. Chen's apartment.
 Mr. Ye returns to Officer Watanabe heavily injured but reports that Director He was arrested and Ms. Chen was killed.
 Officer Watanabe rewards Mr. Ye by making him his new secretary and showing the latter a map of territories and intel that would help strengthen Japan's occupation of China via Manchuria.
 The two head to Manchuria to start their new political and military careers.